ColinShaw/semantic-segmentation-project/README.md

 using a TensorFlow `Saver()`.
 The metadata and the graph definition are written out.
 Reason for this is because we can use an optimizer on the graph for use in faster inference applications.
 This wasn't directly germane to the goal of the exercise, but it is useful to know how to do.
+More on extensions to the project using the saved data at the end.